Windows Network Drive (WND)

 ownCloud’s current behaviour, then use this permission manager.
 When in effect, the Windows Network Drive

-app uses the file’s attributes (e.g., read-only, and hidden), to determine how the user can interact with
+app uses a file’s attributes (e.g., read-only, and hidden), to determine how the user can interact with

 the file.
 There are no usage restrictions.

-The value to select for this provider is:
+The value to use for this provider is:

 The ownCloud LDAP Permission Manager evaluates ACLs in files along with file attributes to determine the permissions.
-In order to evaluate the ACLs, it needs access to the user and group membership information of the target Windows or Samba server.
-Therefore it uses ownCloud’s LDAP Integration app for this.
+In order to evaluate the ACLs, it needs access to the user and group membership information of the target Windows or Samba server, so it uses the ownCloud’s user_ldap app for this.

-The use of this provider requires two key things:
+To use this provider requires two key things:

-An Active Directory server which contains the standard user and group information that can be used by the LDAP Integration app.
+An Active Directory server which contains the standard user and group information that can be used by ownCloud’s LDAP app.

-ownCloud’s LDAP Integration app to be correctly configured to retrieve user and group information from the same Active Directory / LDAP server as the one that the Windows or Samba server uses.
+ownCloud’s LDAP app to be correctly configured to retrieve user and group information from the same Active Directory server as the one that the Windows (or Samba) server uses.

-The value to select for this provider is:
+The value to use for this provider is:

 |The capability of the listener depends on the ability of the used SMB/CIFS storage backend to provide notifications.
 While Windows file servers have no limitations, some vendors may have restrictions.
 Please check these with your storage provider.
 It may be possible, that notifications for Samba only work for the target folder you’re listening to, but not for any sub structures.
 If you’re listening on the "/top" folder, you may not receive notifications for "/top/middle/bottom" folder.
 In this case, you have to setup listeners for every existing folder and also for any new folders that will be created.
 With Windows file servers, you will receive notifications for every file or subfolder inside the folder you’re listening to.|